hculp/portfolio/README.md

 ## Description

-This is my personal webpage to act as my portfolio so that emplyers can contact me and reference my webpage structure, styling, an responsive layouts.
+This is my personal webpage to act as my portfolio so that employers can contact me and reference my webpage structure, styling, an responsive layouts.